fralau/mkdocs-macros-plugin/webdoc/docs/advanced.md

 Yes.
 In a context of CD/CI (Continuous Development/Continuous Integration) the generation of the mkdocs site can be part of a larger script.

-In that case, the expected behavior is not to display the eror message in the respective webpage (default behavior), but to terminate the build process with an error code.
+In that case, the expected behavior is not to display the error message in the respective webpage (default behavior), but to terminate the build process with an error code.
 That is the best way to advertise that something went wrong.